 A teen's pediatrician can determine whether she is at a healthy weight and provide strategies to get there.
 Although weight is an important aspect of a girl's health, it is only one factor that determines overall well-being.

 Ideal vs. Average Weight

-However, you can get a general idea of what is healthy for a girl at a given age by checking the weight-for-age chart from the Centers for Disease Control and Prevention that's used by many pediatricians.
+However, you can get a general idea of what is healthy for a girl at a given age by looking at the weight chart by age used by many pediatricians.
 For example, at 13 years old, the average weight for a girl is about 101 pounds.
-The average weight for a 15-year-old girl is about 114 pounds, and that of an 18-year-old girl is about 123 pounds.
+The average weight for a 15-year-old female is about 114 pounds, and that of an 18-year-old female is about 123 pounds.

 The resulting BMI can then be looked up on a chart that gives BMI-for-age percentiles for girls.
 Anything between the 5th and 85th percentile is considered normal.
 For a 13-year-old girl, a BMI between 15.4 and 22.6 is within the normal range.
 For an 18-year-old girl, an acceptable range would be between 17.6 and 25.6.

 While BMI can be a useful screening tool, it shouldn't be the only tool used.
 It is an estimate of body fat, not an actual measurement.
 Thus, a girl who is very muscular or has a larger frame may not have a lot of body fat even though she has a higher BMI, while a small-framed girl without a lot of muscle could still have a low BMI even though she has a higher body fat percentage than is healthy.